Google Analytics 4 MCP server

 Stats

-The Google Analytics MCP server allows you to query your Google Analytics 4 data using natural language through Claude, Cursor, and other MCP clients.
-It provides access to over 200 GA4 dimensions and metrics, enabling you to analyze website traffic, user behavior, and analytics data through conversational interfaces.
+The Google Analytics MCP Server provides a Model Context Protocol integration for querying Google Analytics 4 data using natural language.
+This tool allows you to connect your GA4 property to Claude, Cursor, and other MCP clients, enabling access to over 200 dimensions and metrics for analyzing website traffic, user behavior, and analytics data.

 Prerequisites